aspnet/BuildTools/README.md

 Utilities used in the build system for projects that are used with DNX.

+For issues with DNX and DNU, go to https://github.com/aspnet/dnx/issues/.

+For issues with DNVM, go to https://github.com/aspnet/dnvm/issues/.

 This project is part of ASP.NET 5.
 You can find samples, documentation and getting started instructions for ASP.NET 5 at the [Home](https://github.com/aspnet/home) repo.